|

 No one saw that particular development coming, least of

-all the backers of interurban passenger railways.
+all the backers of Interurban passenger railways.
 Its impact was devastating

-their transit service, which if they had it would grow both passenger demand and domestic electrical consumption.
-What they got instead was cut-throat competition for any new passengers,
+economic sense at all, electric Interurbans needed rapidly expanding residential development based on use of their transit service, which would grow both passenger demand and domestic electrical consumption (which they were in the business of selling).
+What they got instead was cut-throat competition for new passengers,

 |

-City growing out of surrounding country using streetcars |
+City grown out of countryside with streetcars |

 destabilized the economics of electric rail-based transit.
-It would take another thirty years before the tracks of town streetcars were ripped out and the electric option purged.
-But starting with jitney cabs, the automobile began dominantly modifying the
+It would take another thirty or so years before the trackage of town streetcars was torn out and the electric option fully purged.
+But beginning with the phenomenon of jitney cabs, the automobile began dominantly modifying urban form through its potential to open dispersed suburbs

 |